b00gizm/golexa/README.md

 app.OnSessionEnded(func(a *Alexa, req *Request, session *Session) *Response) { ... })
 ```

-Every handler has a `*golexa.Alexa` pointer as first paramater, which gives you access to several convenience methods for quickly building response objects.
+Every handler has a `*golexa.Alexa` pointer as first parameter, which gives you access to several convenience methods for quickly building response objects.

 ## Your Own Handler Types